 Upon occlusion of a coronary artery, necrosis occurs in a time-dependent course, proceeding from endocardium to epicardium, generally over 4–6 hours.
 When residual perfusion by collateral vessels is present or lysis or thrombus occurs—either spontaneously or as a result of therapy—there will be salvage of myocardium.
 The earlier the reperfusion, the more myocardium is salvaged.

 Most patients with myocardial infarction have chest discomfort that is typically substernal and may radiate to the neck or left arm.
 However, pain can occur in atypical areas such as the right arm, shoulders, back, or epigastrium.
-The pain is classically oppressive or squeezing in character and may be ...
+The pain is classically oppressive or squeezing in ...